MTstateIntroStats/IntroStatActivitiesHybrid/01-A01-Summarizing-data_bias.Rmd

 3. The header for each column in the data set describes each variable measured on the observational unit.
 For each column of data, fill in the following table identifying the type of each variable.

-* If the variable is categorical, indicate in column 3 whether the variable is binary.
+* If the variable is categorical, indicate in the third column of the following table whether the variable is binary.

-* If the variable is quantitative, indicate in column 4 the units of measure used.
+* If the variable is quantitative, indicate in the forth column the units of measure used.

 \begin{center}
 \begin{tabular}{|l|p{1.5in}|p{0.5in}|p{0.5in}|} \hline